tspvvd/subnet-docs/README.md

 5. Once approved, your subnet documentation will be merged and published

-## Additonal Info: How the Documentation is Generated
+## Additional Info: How the Documentation is Generated

 The `generate_subnets.py` script processes all subnet folders and generates consolidated documentation: